United Overseas Bank: United States

 UOB is represented in the US by two agencies located in Los Angeles and New York.
 Both agencies provide services such as syndicated loan participations, corporate/commercial loans, asset swaps and deposits.

 Canada

-United Overseas Bank (Canada) was originally established in 1986 as a Schedule II wholly-owned subsidiary of United Overseas Bank Limited, in Singapore.
+United Overseas Bank (Canada) was originally established in 1986 as a Schedule II wholly owned subsidiary of United Overseas Bank Limited, in Singapore.
 In 2002, United Overseas Bank (Canada) was converted to a Full Service Foreign Bank Branch (Schedule III), operating under the name United Overseas Bank Limited, in Vancouver, British Columbia.

-United Kingdom

-UOB established a presence in the United Kingdom in 1975 in London.
-The UOB London Branch provides wholesale banking services including loans, deposits, trade finance, treasury and general account services.